 The Board of Directors

 Formed in 2010, the Educate Tanzania Board of Directors is made up of top-notch professionals in Education, Engineering, Medicine, Business, Finance, and International Development.
 The board, officers and volunteers are from diverse backgrounds with men and women from the U.S., Tanzania and other African countries.
-Directors meet monthly or bi-monthly to review financial, policy, and program updates, and to encourage each other in their work.
+Directors meet bi-monthly to review financial, policy, and program updates, and to encourage each other in their work.